 Quality can be found at every pricepoint, but not every look can be found for less.
 Style doesn’t come from adopting trends, but from creating a wardrobe that fits your life, your personality, and your figure.
-If you have a limited budget, the last thing you should be purchasing is trendy pieces like tie-neck blouses, ponchos, and super-flared jeans.
+If you have a limited budget, the last thing you should be purchasing is trendy pieces.

 If you are looking to add a longterm addition to your wardrobe, you want to seek out the best quality you can afford.
 Some tips for finding quality at any pricepoint:

 - Just because you can't afford full-price from some brand doesn't mean you can't afford what is in their clearance department.
 If you love a brand but its prices don't love you back, get on their email list so you know when sales arrive.
 Visit regularly so you get to know when they update their sale section and when they have promotions.

 - Check out Nordstrom Rack, Off 5th, TJ Maxx, and other retailers that sell overstock, last season's merch, and “seconds” (pieces that have some flaw, but often that flaw is impossible to see).

 - If you know you love a certain item, stalk it on eBay, Mercari, Poshmark, and The RealReal.
 I have found designer items up to 80% off with such methods.